rancher/dashboard/docs/developer/PLUGINS.md

-# Plugins Proof-of-Concept
+# Plugins

-After checkout:
+During the transition to the new folder structured in 2.6.5 required by the plugin work ...

-- Run the script `./scripts/rejig` - this will move most of the code under the `shell` folder and update the appropriate import statements
+- Run the script `./scripts/rejig` to move folders to their new location in the `shell` folder and update the appropriate import statements
-- Run `yarn install`
-- Run `export API=https://{RANCHER_BACKEND}` (where `{RANCHER_BACKEND}` is the address of a running Rancher backend)
+  Use this to convert older PRs to the new format
+- Run the script `./scripts/rejig -d` to move folders to their old location and update imports again Use this to convert newer branches to the old format (possibly useful for branches)

+## Step 1
-The basis of this proof-of-concept is moving the majortiy of the code under the `shell` folder.
+The basis of this step 1 is to move the majority of the code under the `shell` folder.
 Additionally, the top-level `nuxt.config.js` is updated to extend a base version now located within the `shell` folder.
 This includes updated nuxt and webpack configuration to get everything working with the moved folders.